 A stroke happens when part of the brain is deprived of oxygen.
-This can happen if a blood vessel to the brain gets blocked, or if there is a bleed in your brain.
+This can happen if a blood vessel to the brain gets blocked (ischemic stroke), or if there is a bleed in your brain (hemorrhagic stroke).
 This causes some of the cells in your brain to die.

-Stroke often causes paralysis (hemiplegia or hemiparalysis) or weakness of one or more of the muscles in your arm or shoulder.
+Stroke often causes paralysis or weakness of one or more of the muscles in your arm or shoulder.
 The muscles might feel tight instead of weak (spasticity).
-In general, stroke might increase or decrease the normal tension (muscle tone) in these muscles.
+In general, stroke might increase or decrease the muscle tone in these muscles.
 You may also have numbness or limited feeling in your arm.

-Proper arm care after a stroke helps prevent and treat these problems.
-Arm care may include placing the arms in the proper position, using devices such as a sling or brace, and taking care to prevent further injury during rehabilitation.
+Correct arm care after a stroke helps prevent and treat these problems.
+Arm care may include:

 Why might I need arm care after a stroke?

 If you have had a stroke, you may need arm care treatment while you recover function.
 Some people who have a stroke need treatment for trouble with the muscles of their arm or shoulder, and shoulder pain is common.
-This treatment often begins right after a stroke.
-Even if you only have minor harm from your stroke, proper arm care can help keep future problems from occurring.
+This treatment often starts right after a stroke.
+Even if you only have minor harm from your stroke, correct arm care can help prevent future problems.

-For example, proper positioning of your arm is important, since you may not have proper feeling in your arm and shoulder.
-It is easy to damage your arm without knowing it if you don’t keep your arm in the correct position.
+For example, proper positioning of your arm is important, because you may not have proper feeling in your arm and shoulder.
+It's easy to damage your arm without knowing it if you don’t keep your arm in the correct position.
 Some people continue to have shoulder pain and arm problems months after a stroke.
-This may need specific rehabilitation and treatment.
+This may need specific rehab and treatment.

-How do I prepare for arm care after a stroke?
+How do I get ready for arm care after a stroke?